marcusp3t3rs/demo-content/README.md

 | 5 | **Dashboard & Monitoring** | Visualize system health, tenant status, and usage analytics. |
 | 6 | **Installation & Packaging** | Deploy anywhere — locally, via Codespaces, or Azure. |

-## 🧭 Project Overview
+## 🧭 Service Overview

-The **Demo Content Project** aims to create a modular, tenant-ready service for generating and managing AI-powered demo content across industries and business functions.
+The **DemoForge Project** aims to create a modular, tenant-ready service for generating and managing AI-powered demo content across industries and business functions.
 It provides a foundation for building repeatable, installable demo environments that connect to Microsoft tenants, layer functional and industry-specific logic, and provision demo users and sample content automatically.

 Ultimately, the goal is to deliver a **self-contained, reproducible environment** for demonstrating AI and Copilot scenarios — with clear separation between: